-As well as making an application to study with a Navitas UPE College, you are also applying to study with the University Partner.
-As such, the College will liaise with the University to ensure that the relevant support required can be provided when you transfer to the University.
+As well as making an application to study with a Navitas UPE College, you are also applying to study with the University Partner: Robert Gordon University (RGU).
+As such, ICRGU will liaise with the University to ensure that the relevant support required can be provided when you transfer to RGU.
 Each individual case will determine whether this is addressed at the admission stage or at the point of transfer to the University.
 As far as possible, the confidentiality of all individuals declaring a disability or wellbeing concern will be respected by Navitas UPE.